-The third season of one of Netflix’s most popular original series, Emily in Paris, has finally dropped – and we’re loving it.
+It’s official: season four of Netflix’s Emily in Paris is coming… At some point.
+Sure to be delayed by the ongoing strikes, there is no release date just yet, but we are buoyed by the knowledge that production on the popular series commenced ahead of the strikes putting a firm halt on everything.
 Created by Darren Star (the man behind the likes of 90210 and Sex and the City) and with Lily Collins in the starring titular role, the series follows marketing executive Emily Cooper who moves to Paris to provide an American point of view for the very-French office, Savoir.
 Dubbed ‘the Emily in Paris effect’, the show has garnered so much attention as to affect style and interior trends, and has been noted as somewhat of a walking advertisement for Paris tourism.
 If you (like us) are desperate to go to Paris, we’ve rounded up where the show was filmed so you can live out your Emily dreams.

 Emily in Paris Filming Locations: Everything You Need To Know